Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: LISA-Like Example

 In principle, this method works regardless of the frequency of occurrence or duration of gaps.
 For the application of this prototype, we produce a pattern of gaps faithful to the forecasts of noise corruption expected in LISA data, as described in Sec.(\ref{sec: data gaps}).
 There is a mixture of short- and long-duration gaps with a similar frequency of occurrence (see Fig.(\ref{fig:gapped time series})).

-Short gaps are taken to last on average ca. 4 minutes each, and long gaps 2 days each.
+Short gaps are taken to last on average ca. 4 minutes each, and long gaps 2 days each (spanning $<1\Delta T$ and $6\Delta T$, respectively).
 Short gaps occur with a frequency of roughly once per day, and long gaps occur on a periodic schedule of once per two weeks.
 Short gaps were uniformly randomly placed.